I-Am-Jakoby/Flipper-Zero-BadUSB/README.md

 # 🐬 Flipper-Zero-BadUSB 🐬

-If you would like to support the work that I do please consider becoming a subscriber in our Discord
+If you would like to support the work that I do, please consider becoming a subscriber in our Discord.

 [SUBSCRIBE](https://jakoby.lol/tah)